Background pattern

 Introduction

-Package Insert: Information for the User
+Package Leaflet: Information for the User

-Carvedilol Alter 25 mg Tablets EFG
+Carvedilol Alter 25 mg tablets EFG

-• Keep this package insert, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• If you experience any adverse effects,consult your doctor or pharmacist, even if they are not listed in this package insert.
-See section 4
+• If you experience any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
+See section 4.

-1. What is Carvedilol Alter and what is it used for
+1. What Carvedilol Alter is and what it is used for

 Carvedilol Alter is indicated for the treatment of:

-• Essential hypertension (elevated blood pressure).
+• Essential hypertension (high blood pressure).

 Do not take Carvedilol Alter if you have: